TKomericki/Rhetos-wiki/Filters-and-other-read-methods.md

 * ComposableFilterBy can have parameters.
   Even if the **parameters are not used** in the example above, they must be declared with the "empty" `Parameter` concept.
-  See the next chapter on filter parameters.
+  See the next section on filter parameters.
   * The empty `Parameter LongBooks2 { }` can be written shorter as `Parameter LongBooks2;`.

 ItemFilter vs. ComposableFilterBy: